jruels/tf-reusable-code/labs/tf-write-module/index.md

 ```

 Now that your new module is installed and configured, run `terraform apply` to provision your bucket.

+## Bonus
+Use the `aws s3` command to copy an index.html file to your bucket, and load it in a browser.

 ## Congrats!
 You have now configured and used your own module to create a static website.